StevenRudenko/OmniText/README.md

 # OmniText
-Highthites various information (like credit cards, phone numbers, number values) in TextView and adds actions on it
+Highlights various information (like credit cards, phone numbers, number values) in TextView and adds actions on it